dalesgit/dalesgit.github.io/relg220-s17/jesus-parables.md

-- Three uses of the same parable
+- Three uses of the same parable (324)
-- I realized that he was taking Jesus' words literally.
+- "I realized that he was taking Jesus' words literally."
-- Jesus, like other Mediterranean Jews of his day, used the extreme language of hyperbole to grab the attention of his listeners.
+- Jesus, like other Mediterranean Jews of his day, used the extreme language of hyperbole to **grab the attention of his listeners.**
-- a number of examples of perplexing question provoking parables
+- cf. a number of examples of perplexing question provoking parables (326 ff.)
-- How do we know what to take literally and what to take figuratively?
+- **How do we know what to take literally and what to take figuratively?**

 ---